Students from Prep to Year 6 are provided with Specialist Lessons on a weekly basis:

 In keeping with the holistic education philosophy at St William's School, we offer a wide range of cultural activities.
-Each class is actively involved with The Arts program on a weekly basis, which involves music, dance and drama.
+We are blessed to have specialist teachers in all of the Arts areas.
+Each class is actively involved with The Arts program on a weekly basis, which involves Music, Dance, Drama, Visual Art and Media.
 Children also experience a wide range of cultural activities from visiting local and international artists.

 Health and Physical Education play a vital role in improving the health and wellbeing of our students.
 St William’s School is committed to working with the members of our community to ensure all students can experience the health and social benefits that flow from an active lifestyle.
 Our quest to have more students physically active is reflected through the range of programs and initiatives we provide.
 We strive to open up new and improved sport and recreation opportunities.
 As well as increasing participation, many of these programs also aim to help participants improve their skills, regardless of their level.